mattsouth/vagrant-dpuk-node/README.md

 ```bash
 vagrant up
 ```
+It should take approx 5 mins to setup the box (dependent on your network connection and the responsiveness of the various repositories involved in the build) during which time you'll see lots of System output from the install process.

 After running 'vagrant up' you should be able to see a dpuk branded version of xnat on http://xnat.dpukdev.org (or whatever you've configured).
 The default admin credentials are admin/admin